 While the Zoning Ordinance includes the aforementioned residential protection provision, the purpose of the SUP process is to provide an opportunity for site-specific consideration of certain uses or activities that might otherwise be incompatible with adjacent uses or existing land use patterns.
-As SUPs are conditional zoning overlays, they can be approved with conditions to achieve compatibility and protect neighboring properties.
+SUPs can be approved with conditions to achieve compatibility and protect neighboring properties.